Most Controversial Films

 • a sped-up orgy (within a threesome composed of two females and a male) performed to the tune of the William Tell Overture

-• a view of the protagonist's snake gliding toward a woman's vagina
+• a view of the protagonist's snake gliding toward a woman's crotch in a wall hanging piece of art

 The delinquent gang led by sociopath Alex (Malcolm McDowell) conducted stylized "ultra-violence" rampages including the fight scene in an old theatre with a rival gang of five, led by Billyboy (Richard Connaught), while they were in the midst of raping a buxom victim or 'devotchka' (Shirley Jaffe) on an empty opera house stage, all synchronized with music from Rossini's The Thieving Magpie.